Bruce Purser Reserve

-Bruce Purser Reserve is a sports facility in Kellyville, an outer suburb of Sydney, Australia.
-It was constructed in 2008 on the site of a former rubbish tip, at the corner of Commercial Road and Withers Road.
+Bruce Purser Reserve, known by naming rights sponsorship as Kanebridge Oval, is a sports facility in Rouse Hill, an outer suburb of Sydney, Australia.
+It was constructed between 2007 and 2008 on the site of a former rubbish tip, at the corner of Commercial Road and Withers Road.
 Its main feature is a grassed oval constructed to competition standards for Australian football and cricket.
 This is supplemented by practice pitches for cricket, an amenities building with changing rooms and a canteen, plus picnic areas and car parking.
 The ground is floodlit, enabling the playing of night matches.

+History

+In 2007 the then under construction ground, known then as the Withers Road complex, was given the name Bruce Purser.
+The AFL Sydney club East Coast Eagles were given permission to obtain naming rights for the oval.
+Construction was completed as the ground handed over to the East Coast Eagles in December 2008.
+It remains the home ground of the Eagles.

-The first major event at the Reserve was an Australian Football League pre-season practice match between the Sydney Swans and the Western Bulldogs on 14 March 2009.
-The ground was officially opened in a ceremony at half-time during that game.
-The Swans played North Melbourne in a NAB Cup match at Bruce Purser Reserve in 2012.
+The first major event at the Reserve was an Australian Football League pre-season competition match between the Sydney Swans and the Western Bulldogs on 7 March 2009.
+The game drew a crowd of 3,600.
+The ground was officially opened in a ceremony at half-time during that game by Hills Shire mayor Tony Hay.
+The Swans played North Melbourne in a NAB Cup match at Bruce Purser Reserve in 2012, which drew a crowd of 2,024.

-The ground is the home of East Coast Eagles in the Sydney AFL competition.